TheBubbleDuck/formgrabber/README.md

 ```javascript
 var data = $('form').grab({allowBlank: true});
 ```
-By setting allowBlank to true, you are allowing any empty for elements to be mapped to your object.
-By default, it is set to false and will ignore any inputs that are not filled out
+By setting allowBlank to true, you are allowing any empty elements to be mapped to your object.
+By default, it is set to false and will ignore any inputs that are not filled out.

 **js**
 ```javascript